JosepLleal/PsychoGames/README.md

 Arrows: Move Player (Up, Down, Right or Left)

-Space: Shoot (With both the spaceship and the tentacles).
-Can be held to shoot without spamming the key.
+Space: Shoot.
+Can be held down to shoot without spamming the key.

 ESC: Close Game (Finish the execution of the program, similar to Alt+F4)